-Our Aspergers school treats adolescent girls and boys.
+Our Autism school treats adolescent teens.
 For each student, we create a personalized plan that involves both individual and group therapy.
 Determining where a child is academically, socially, and emotionally enables us to identify where growth needs to happen and where a little encouragement can generate major success.
-To get more information about our Aspergers school, call us at 844-601-1167.
+To get more information about our Autism school, call us at 844-601-1167.

-Seven Stars: Get Treatment in Our Aspergers School for Hawaii Teens
+Seven Stars: Get Treatment in Our Autism School for Hawaii Teens

 Although we are located in Utah and not Hawaii, we admit teens from across the U.S. Some studies suggest that going away from home for treatment benefits students.